CrowdStrike/cs.eyrie/docs/motivation.rst

-The third example uses the Tornado IOLoop to abstract the details of the socket communication, but you still have a chunk of boilerplate code to setup the sockets in the first place:
+The third example uses the Tornado IOLoop to abstract the details of the socket communication, but you still have imperative code to setup the sockets in the first place:

 .. code-block:: python